Written by Anna Pashkova, MS, RDN, LD, ACSM-EP / Reviewed by Chef Julie Andrews, MS, RDN, CD, FAND

 This homemade tuna casserole is absolutely worth trying if you love pasta as a comfort food.

 Make fish into a patty or cake

-For example, these Pepita-Crusted Tuna Cakes are ready in just 20 minutes.
+For example, these cakes ready in just 20 minutes.
 You can enjoy fish patties or cakes by themself as a protein source, on a bed of greens, or in between a bun similar to a burger!

 Cook seafood with a crispy crust

 Almost anything is better when it's crispy, and the same applies for fish and seafood!

 Similar to patties and cakes, this is a good option for those who may be pickier with seafood or to make dishes more kid-friendly.

 Or, for a more traditional crispy breading made from flour, Panko and egg that can be baked in the oven.